MKRadius/JavaOOP/Week_3/OrientationTask/WritingTask.md

 **1. Normal Distribution:**

+- Use case: The Normal Distribution, also known as the Gaussian distribution, is used in statistics as a simple model for complex random variables.

 - Example: A real-life example of a normal distribution is human height.
 If you collected the heights of all adults in a region, the data would be distributed in a bell curve shape, which is characteristic of the normal distribution.

 **2. Poisson Distribution:**

-- Use Case: The Poisson Distribution expresses the probability of a given number of events occurring in a fixed interval of time or space.
+- Use case: The Poisson Distribution expresses the probability of a given number of events occurring in a fixed interval of time or space.

 - Example: A real-life example of a Poisson distribution is the number of phone calls received by a call center per hour.

 **3. Binomial Distribution:**

-- Use Case: The Binomial Distribution describes the number of successes in a fixed number of independent Bernoulli trials with the same probability of success.
+- Use case: The Binomial Distribution describes the number of successes in a fixed number of independent Bernoulli trials with the same probability of success.

 - Example: A real-life example of a binomial distribution is the number of heads in 10 coin flips.

 **4. Exponential Distribution:**

-- Use Case: The Exponential Distribution describes the time between events in a Poisson point process.
+- Use case: The Exponential Distribution describes the time between events in a Poisson point process.

 - Example: A real-life example of an exponential distribution is the amount of time until the next bus arrives.

 **5. Uniform Distribution:**

-- Use Case: The Uniform Distribution describes an event where every outcome is equally likely.
+- Use case: The Uniform Distribution describes an event where every outcome is equally likely.

 - Example: A real-life example of a uniform distribution is rolling a single die.
 Each outcome (1, 2, 3, 4, 5, 6) is equally likely.